 &lt;sup>10 Such a threat might be formulated like: 'An attacker produces an unauthorised copy or reproduction of a genuine travel document to be used as part of a counterfeit Passport: he or she may generate a new data set or extract completely or partially the data from a genuine travel document and copy them on another functionally appropriate chip to imitate this genuine travel document.
 This violates the authenticity of the travel document being used for authentication of a travel document presenter as the travel document holder'.

-Reference D1315455 Release (Printed copy not corversion before using) Classification Level Public Pages 85
+gemalto × Reference D1315455 Release 1.3p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 89